 Gets prospects to care or hooks into why they would care about it

-A good video also delivers enough impact that prospects want to share it with their friends in order to:
+A good video also delivers enough impact that prospects want to share it with their friends so they can:

-Help address or identify the problem mentioned in the video
+Help identify and address the problem mentioned in the video

 To some extent, this technique is also embedded in crowdfunding platforms like Kickstarter and Indiegogo.

 To be effective, promotion planning starts a few weeks before posting.
-Actual work required depends on how much you want to promote the video, in order to get valid test results.
-As a minimum, you'd want to schedule at least 5 working days.
+Actual work required depends on how much you want to promote the video to get valid test results.
+At a minimum, you'd want to schedule at least five working days.
 More realistically, it requires at least a part-time effort of a few hours a day from idea to video launch.

 First define your hypothesis, particularly your success criteria and the metric you want to test.

 Assuming its referral rate, determine how exactly you are going to measure and track this rate.